udemyDevops/CI-CD-with-Jenkins/Build-triggers/readme.md

     > Now, open Git Bash and run the command above --> it will give the crumb (eg: Jenkins-Crumb:86df83e602414bae9f0ad90588a9223306ab5e103d7749a88f5bc92ff505c183) --> copy it to be used in 'curl' command

-* After generating the JOB URL, token and CRUMB --> Run the below 'curl' command (update the values) from antwhere (eg: Git Bash)
+* After generating the JOB URL, token and CRUMB --> Run the below 'curl' command (update the values) from antwhere (eg: Git Bash, it should trigger a build in jenkins)
 ```
 curl -I -X POST http://username:APItoken@Jenkins_IP:8080/job/JOB_NAME/build?token=TOKENNAME
 -H "Jenkins-Crumb:CRUMB"